Abhishek-p-iyer/Data-Science/Python/Readme.md

-In this module we will cover the following
+In this repo we will cover the following:
 1. [[Overview of Python]]
 2. [[Data Structures]]
 3.  [[Pandas]]